-Are you making the most of what Twitter can do for your career?
-James Parker explains how engaging with the design community can make you better at your job
+Are you making the most of Twitter?
+James Parker explains how engaging with the design community can make you better at your job.

 Earlier this year I was kindly asked to speak at the very first MK Geek Night.
 I started pondering the subject for my talk, looking at all the things over the last year that had made a real difference to the way I work.
 The usual bits and pieces got jotted down such as software, conferences, and new technologies.
 But, the thing that stood out the most was the way in which I communicate using Twitter, a tool that 12 months earlier I had vehemently opposed.

 I decided to name my talk 'How Twitter made me a better designer', because looking back over that first year of engaging with it, I realised how much I relied on using it.